BrentSeidel/BBS-BBB-Ada/README.md

 calculations, the compiler will be able to catch mismatches between feet and meters before you crash your probe into Mars.

+##Note
+Another reoganization is likely in work.
+These routines seem to work fairly well on Linux based embedded systems.
+I am getting interested in trying out Ada on bare ARM based systems such as the Arduino Due.
+It would be nice to be able to re-use some of this software.
+The approach that I'm currently thinking of is to use abstract base clases for the various types of I/O such as i2c or gpio.
+These would define the basic interface routines for these I/O.  The concrete classes would contain the specific code for these I/O.  Thus, for example, there would be a base gpio class and then a concrete gpio.linux class and a concrete gpio.arduion_due class.
+This might not be a big advantage for gpio, but for i2c it would mean that I don't need to update any of the routines for the various i2c devices.
+This will require a bit of planning and experimentation.

 # Contents
 ## LEDs
 The BBS.BBB.LED package contains definitions and routines for controlling the four built-